VERDI, STRADIVARI AND LA DOLCE VITA

 June 20 - July 1, 2020 (12 days)

-Enjoy the incomparable opera, vino and dolce vita of this region with hosts Kai Gleusteen and Catherine Ordronneau.
-Highlights include La Scala, Arena di Verona, Teatro La Fenice, Piedmonte wine, unique concerts.
+Enjoy incomparable opera and ‘dolce vita’ with hosts Kai Gleusteen and Catherine Ordronneau.
+Highlights include Giordano’s Fedora at La Scala in Milan, Verdi’s Aida directed by Franco Zeffirelli at the Arena di Verona, Donizetti’s Roberto Devereux at La Fenice, Piedmonte wine and unique concerts.

 We board our overnight flight to Milan.

 Upon arrival in Milan, we check into our hotel.
 We’ll gather for a Welcome Drink and Introduction to our Classical Italy Concert Series by our host Kai Gleusteen, and enjoy dinner.
 (D)

 This morning we have a Walking Tour of the main sights of the city, including the splendid Gothic Duomo.
 We will tour the famous Opera La Scala and see Leonardo da Vinci’s Last Supper, one of the most significant works in the history of art.

 This evening we will enjoy an Opera performance at La Scala.
 (B,D)